 In late 2015, TRPC received a grant to develop a watershed-based plan with adaptation actions that the Thurston County region’s (Thurston Region) public- and private-sector stakeholders could take to prepare for and cope with projected climate changes in the decades ahead.

-The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes at the end of 2017.
+The state Department of Commerce is responsible for administering the grant funding over the project’s two-year period, which concludes in early 2018.

 The planning area encompasses three watersheds that overlay northern and eastern Thurston County and drain into Puget Sound (See Map); these watersheds — defined by the Washington Department of Ecology as Watershed Resource Inventory Areas (WRIAs) — include Nisqually (WRIA 11), Deschutes (WRIA 13), and Kennedy/Goldsborough (WRIA 14).